bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Multi-select
 - Password

+If you would like configuration (connection or settings) options to be set up for your carrier, please specify the following for each configuration option when you [sign up](#sign-up)
+- **Label**: This is the text that will be displayed on the merchant's UI when they connect
+- **Required**: Whether or not the configuration option is required
+- **Type**: Type of configuration option

+For the select and multi-select configuration options, you need to specify the values that are available for merchants and API users.

-Here are examples of what you would specify for each type of configuration option:
+Here are examples of what you would specify for the various types of configuration option:

 <!--
 type: tab